zerodaycode/canyon-book/src/the_migrations.md

 for it that you must download, install and manage.

 What `Canyon` proposes for the `migrations` concept it's new.
-Everything it's managed by `Canyon` itself at compile time.
+Everything it's managed by `Canyon` itself at compile time, and executed just in the beginning of the client's code.
 But this is a feature that must be enabled, it does not comes active by default.

 ## The #[canyon] annotation